pudly/schmopera-hugo/content/articles/talking-with-singers-luca-pisaroni.md

 date = "2016-03-10T15:52:00+00:00"
 lastmod = "2016-03-14T09:48:00+00:00"
 publishDate = "2016-03-14T09:15:00+00:00"
-slug = "talking-with-singers-luca-pisaroni"
-title = "Talking with singers: Luca Pisaroni"
+short_description = "Pisaroni is quick to note that, \"all operas are difficult to cast.\" Still, the coloratura bass-baritone Maometto is a notable departure from Rossini's fast-moving mezzos and tenors. \"I could lie to you and say 'oh yeah, I love it, it's easy',\" he laughs. \"It's very difficult because it requires everything from you.
+There are low notes, high notes, coloratura, long phrases, legato, it's really challenging, all of it.\"" slug = "talking-with-singers-luca-pisaroni" title = "Talking with singers: Luca Pisaroni"
 +++